IOC urges sports organizations to exclude athletes from Russia and Belarus

 If that is not possible because of short notice, the IOC urged organizations to “do everything in their power to ensure that no athlete or sports official from Russia or Belarus be allowed to take part under the name of Russia or Belarus.
 Russian or Belarusian nationals, be it as individuals or teams, should be accepted only as neutral athletes or neutral teams.
 No national symbols, colors, flags or anthems should be displayed.”

 The IOC stopped short of an outright ban, however, and has not suspended either country.
-That aligns with action taken by FIFA, soccer’s international governing body.
-It has not banned Russia from World Cup competition, but its team will be required to compete as Football Union of Russia.
+That aligns with action taken by FIFA, soccer’s international governing body and seemingly clears it for a similar decision.
+FIFA has not banned Russia from World Cup competition, but its team will be required to compete as Football Union of Russia.
 It had been scheduled to host Poland on March 24 in a World Cup qualifying playoff, but Poland and Russia’s next possible opponents, Sweden and the Czech Republic, have said they would refuse to take the field.

 The International Ice Hockey Federation has also been the target of calls to move events from Russia and bar its athletes from competition.
-Federations in Switzerland, Latvia and Finland urged the IIHF to take those measures concerning and Belarus, with Wayne Gretzky lending his voice to the growing din.
+Federations in Switzerland, Latvia and Finland urged the IIHF to take those measures concerning Russia and Belarus, with Wayne Gretzky lending his voice to the growing din.

 Calling the invasion “a senseless war,” Gretzky went on to say on the “NHL on TNT,” “I was so glad to see the Polish soccer team step up and say we’re not going to play against them [in World Cup qualifying next month].
 And I think international hockey should say, ‘We’re not going to let them play in the world junior hockey championship.’
 I think we’ve got to, as Canadians, take that stance since the games are going to be played in Edmonton.”